How Long Does IT Take To Get A PhD IN Nursing?

 A Doctor of Philosophy (Ph.D.) in Nursing prepares nursing professionals for careers in research, health administration or advanced clinical practice.
 Nursing programs follow specific guidelines for each level of education.

-Nurses have several programs to choose from when considering a Ph.D. in Nursing.
-Programs are offered for nurses wishing to research and teach.
-Other doctorate programs are designed for nurses who wish to practice in a clinical setting.
+Nurses have several programs from which to choose.
+Programs are offered for nurses wishing to research and teach, while other doctorate programs are designed for nurses who wish to practice in a clinical setting.
 The time required to complete the degree varies by type of program.

 Doctor of Nursing Practice

 A Doctor of Nursing Practice (DNP) builds on traditional master's degree programs to prepare nurses in leadership, quality control and evidence-based practice.
 The DNP program is designed to be a terminal degree and focuses on clinical practice rather than research.
 It usually takes about two years of full-time study to complete the program.

 Doctor of Nursing Science

 It takes approximately five years to complete a Doctor of Nursing Science program.
 This program is designed to teach nurses the skills needed to conduct investigative research.
 Nurses also develop leadership and clinical skills.
 Many programs focus on healthcare policy, data analysis, ethics and health outcome measurements.